Governing Body Self-Evaluation: Simple to complete, collate, and use to plan

 If you meet online and your next in-person is not for some time, you will need to use email – but still bring it up at you online Governors’ meeting.
 Follow these three steps.

 It’s friendlier to nag before the deadline than after.
 Helpfully, Gmail and Outlook let you schedule email so you don’t forget.
-This is easy and you can find how to schedule by a simple Google search.
+A Google search will reveal the steps to follow to schedule if you’re new to it.

-If you still haven’t got 100% of responses, crack on anyway.
+If you still don’t get a 100% response, crack on anyway.
 When you report, give a list of governors who you got responses from – this helps show the proportion of replies from parents, staff or other governors.

 Draft your Targets